CellSecInspector: Safeguarding Cellular Networks via Automated Security Analysis on Specifications: Overview of

 \subsection{Challenges and Insights}

-\textbf{C1: Inherent complexity and vastness of 3GPP specifications.} The first challenge arises from the inherent complexity and vast scope of 3GPP specifications, complicating the development of a framework for comprehending the cellular networks governed by 3GPP specifications.
+3GPP specifications are inherently complex and have a vast scope, complicating the development of a framework for comprehending the cellular networks governed by 3GPP specifications.
 For instance, NAS and RRC specifications span thousands of pages, with intricate interdependencies and frequent updates across releases.
 A single 5G NAS specification TS 24.501 contains over \texttt{981} pages~\cite{3GPP_TS_24501}.
 Reading and understanding 3GPP specifications is a time-consuming challenge even for experts.

-Current automated methods attempt to reduce this burden but exhibit fundamental limitations.
-They typically decompose the specifications into isolated sentences, ignoring deeper dependencies and contextual relationships between sentences and clauses.
-For instance, 4G NAS specification TS 24.301~\cite{3GPP_TS_24301} specifies that `\textit{The UE shall send the ATTACH REQUEST message always unciphered}' in clause 4.4.5.
-Simultaneously, clause 4.4.4.3 states that `\textit{no NAS signaling messages shall be processed ... unless the secure exchange of NAS messages has been established.}' These ambiguous statements do not explicitly clarify whether an ATTACH REQUEST message can be processed if it also has no integrity protection.
-The answer requires considering a later statement that states `\textit{MME shall authenticate the subscriber before processing the attach request any further}' if the message is received without integrity protection or fails an integrity check, except in emergency bearer service scenarios.
-Such interpretation demands precise, context-aware reasoning supported by comprehensive domain knowledge.

-$\diamond$ \textbf{Insight1:} To address the limitations of existing methods, we adopt a dedicated training strategy to allow \lm to develop a deep comprehension of 3GPP specifications. \lm is developed based on a pretrained DeepSeek model~\cite{bi2024deepseek} and further specialized with a curated corpus of 5G and 4G NAS and RRC specifications.
-Furthermore, by preserving references during data preparation, our training approach enables \lm to effectively capture cross-sentence/clause relationships, enabling it to reconstruct complex procedural structures within specifications.
+We design and develop \lm based on a pretrained LLM.
+To enable \lm for discovering vulnerabilities from 3GPP specifications, we solve three main challenges.

-\textbf{C2: Lack of annotated resources for mobile network security research tasks.} Different from common NLP (natural language processing) research tasks, such as text classification, that come with the thorough and well-annotated datasets, there are no well-known and easily accessible resources in the mobile network research community.
+\textbf{C1: Lack of annotated resources for mobile network security research tasks.} Different from common NLP (natural language processing) research tasks, such as text classification, that come with the thorough and well-annotated datasets, there are no well-known and easily accessible resources in the mobile network research community.
 Specifically, we need to model the complex mobile network procedures first to conduct the security analysis on mobile network functions and services.
 Unfortunately, there are no established and public annotation specifications or training resources in this domain-specific task.